alexedev/scz/README.md

 TODOS:
 - fix "Show more" button in faculties (it is displayed even if there are no more items)
 - fix bug when in university edit mode inputs are not prefilled with current values (happens on first pageload)
+- show validation errors in forms (name and url are required)
 - add horizontal spacing in universities list
 - add specialisations list and submit form on Faculty page
 - add possibility to display universities/faculties logos